amalgam8/amalgam8.github.io/_docs/demo/bookinfo.md

 #### Understanding the output

-We set a 7s delay between `reviews` (v2) and `ratings:v1` service.
-Since the `reviews` service had a 10s timeout, it successfully completed the API call to the `ratings` service despite the network delay.
-We also see that the `productpage` service returned a HTTP 200 to the `gateway` service within the 7s response time limit we had set.
+* We set a 7s delay between `reviews` (v2) and `ratings:v1` service.

+* Since the `reviews` service had a 10s timeout, it successfully completed the API call to the `ratings` service despite the network delay (as shown in last line of the output above)

+* We also saw that the `productpage` service returned a HTTP 200 to the `gateway` service within the 7s response time limit we had set (the first two lines in the output above).

 While these checks seem to succeed, the webpage output still does not match our expectation.
 Why?

-The answer lies in the failing check between `productpage` and `reviews` service.
-The above output indicates that the productpage microservice timed out on its API call to the reviews service (via sidecar) and subsequently closed the connection.
-This is inferred by the status code HTTP 499, which is Nginx's code to indicate that the caller closed its TCP connection prematurely.
-However, we also see that the call from reviews to ratings service was successful!
+_**What went wrong?**_ The answer lies in the failing check between `productpage` and `reviews` service.
+The third line, a _failing assertion_ in the above output indicates that the productpage microservice timed out on its API call to the reviews service (via sidecar) and subsequently closed the connection.
+However, the table also shows that the call from reviews to ratings service was successful.

 This behavior suggests that the _productpage service has a smaller timeout to the reviews service, compared to the timeout duration between the reviews and ratings service._

 What we have here is a typical bug in microservice applications:
 **conflicting failure handling policies in different microservices**.
-Gremlin's systematic resilience testing approach enables us to spot such issues in production deployments without impacting real users.
+The systematic resilience testing approach enables you to spot such issues in production deployments without impacting real users.

 #### Fixing the bug